 A nice selection of both appetizers and entrees offer something for just about every taste.
-The appetizers include such delights as Artichoke Dip with pita chips, basket of sweet potato fries, fresh assorte veggies with diip, Renard's cheese curds, Stone Harbor nachos and more.
+The appetizers include such delights as Artichoke Dip with pita chips, Stone Harbor Nachos, bacon wrapped scallops, Renard's cheese curds, calamari and more.
 Always check for current offerings.

-The entrees, all served with fresh dinner rolls, a house salad or soup, and a choice of potato, rice blend or vegetabes, are complete and, as a guide, are priced between $18 and $26 -always check with the restaurant for current pricing information.
+The entrees, all served with fresh dinner rolls, a house salad or soup, and a choice of potato, rice blend or steamed vegetabes, are complete and, as a guide, are priced between $21 and $28 -always check with the restaurant for current pricing information.

-In the seafood area, there's haddock, baked stuffed shrimp (stuffed with crabmeat & cheeses), grilled mahi mahi, filet of salmon and more.
-And of course about 4 or 5 chicken dished, like a pecan chcicken, chicken broccoli alfredo and grilled chicken breast.
-Pork dishes, past dishes (liek a cajon pasta) and mroe compelte a varied menu.
+In the seafood area, there's haddock, baked or deep fried Icelandic, grilled mahi mahi baked in lemon butter, filet of salmon, cedar plank salmon (a favorite) and more.
+And of course several chicken dishes like a pecan chicken, grilled chicken breast, or chicken broccoli alfredo.
+Pork dishes, pasta dishes (likea cajon pasta - very good), and a vegetable medley complete a varied menu.

 A children's menu is also available with things like a personal pizza, kid's size, hamburgers, grilled cheese and chicken tenders.